Six Flags hiring employees online, as they prepare for expected spring reopening

 AGAWAM, Mass.
-(WWLP)-It was a quiet year for the thrill capitol of New England as the Covid-19 pandemic forced the park to close for the 2020 season.
+(WWLP) – It was a quiet year for the thrill capital of New England as the COVID-19 pandemic forced the park to close for the 2020 season.

 In 2021, Six Flags New England is looking to get you back on their rides, as the state moves forward with its plan to reopen Massachusetts.

-It may be sooner than later, that you could riding roller coasters like the Joker again.
+It may be sooner than later, that you could ride roller coasters like the Joker again.
 Six Flags is preparing to reopen its theme park this spring, but that is still dependent on reopening guidance from the state.
-Under the state’s plan, amusement parks are slated to open in Phase 4, which is set to start on March 22nd.
+Under the state’s plan, amusement parks are slated to open in Phase 4, which is set to start on March 22.

 Six Flags is hiring for all departments including food service, admissions, and rides.
 The new ride for 2021, is the Supergirl Skyflyer.